International Studies Fund (ISF)

 The International Studies Fund (ISF) is intended to help students at the University of Pittsburgh conduct research on international issues or in international settings and/or with international collaborators.
 “International” is defined as relating to another country or culture, comparative analysis covering more than one country or culture, studies of international relations or of transnational activities, or studies which examine topics related to global issues or collaborative projects with partners around the world.

 Please note: the application requires a faculty recommendation.
 The online application system will only prompt your selected faculty to submit the required recommendation upon your submission of the application.
-You should, therefore, aim to submit your application with ample time for faculty to submit the recommendation by the March 15th deadline.
+You should, therefore, aim to submit your application with ample time for faculty to submit the recommendation by the deadline (the last Monday of March).

 Important: ISF grants may not be used for tuition, language study, internships and other non-research related expenses.
 Conference, workshop or symposium travel is not eligible for funding under the ISF program.